reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 range: 28-32
 ```

-We provide the `wager` and `deadline` values, and define some button handlers in order to trigger the deployment of the contract.
+We provide the `wager` and `deadline` values and define some button handlers in order to trigger the deployment of the contract.

 [rps-9-web/index.js](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-9-web/index.js#L56-L72)